 Such a problem can put you in a difficult spot, particularly when you have no one you ask for help.
 But you’re not alone in it; we’re here to help, remember?
 Let’s bring you in on a little secret today.

 The miraculous application that has made it possible for us to scan a QR code from our gallery is none other than Google Lens.
-Just like every other Google application, Google Lens has transformed the way you extract information from a picture.

 One of Google lens’ many benefits includes scanning codes inside a smartphone without having to use another device.
 There are two ways you can use Google lens to scan a QR code present inside your device.
-Let’s start by looking at the first one:

 - Launch the camera app on your smartphone.